Expert Council on University Governance

 Submissions to the Expert Council

-About the Submissions
+About the submissions

 A submission becomes official Council documentation on lodgement and must not be disclosed to other person/s until it is officially released by the Council, or the Council is no longer in effect.